Battle of Khazir: Battle

 When Ibn al-Ashtar returned to his position, he dismounted and the Umayyads advanced.
 In command of the Umayyad right wing was Husayn ibn Numayr, in command of the left wing was Umayr ibn al-Hubab, while Shurahbil ibn Dhi'l Kala' al-Himyari led the cavalry.
 Ubayd Allah marched along with his foot soldiers.
 As the battle lines became closer, Husayn ibn Numayr's right wing assaulted al-Jushami's left wing.
 Al-Jushami fell, followed by his son Qurrah and their guards.
-Consequently, Ibn al-Ashtar's left wing was driven back, but under Abd Allah ibn Warqa' al-Saluli they regrouped and joined Ibn al-Ashtar's right wing.
+Consequently, Ibn al-Ashtar's left wing was driven back, but under Abd Allah ibn Warqa al-Saluli they regrouped and joined Ibn al-Ashtar's right wing.
 Afterward, Ibn al-Ashtar directed the right wing under al-Azdi to assault the Umayyads' left wing in the hope that Umayr ibn al-Hubab would hold true to his promise and fall back as agreed.
 However, Umayr held his ground and fierce fighting ensued.

 Once he saw that the Umayyads' left wing held firm, Ibn al-Ashtar changed tack and ordered his troops to attack the Umayyads' center, believing if he could disperse the core of the Umayyad army, the latter's right and left wings would likewise disperse.
 Ibn al-Ashtar took part in the assault and is said to have slain several Umayyad soldiers with his coterie of close companions.
 Amid the heavy clashes, numerous men on both sides were killed and the Umayyads were routed.
 Upon witnessing the rout, Umayr ibn al-Hubab communicated to Ibn al-Ashtar if he should defect to his camp; Ibn al-Ashtar told him to hold off because he feared his men would harm Umayr amid their anger.

-Ubayd Allah was killed during the assault, and Ibn al-Ashtar is said to have slain him, "cut[ting] him in two, so that his feet had gone to the east and his arms to the west", according to the report of a certain Dahhak ibn Abdallah al-Mishraqi.
+Ubayd Allah was killed during the assault, and Ibn al-Ashtar is said to have slain him, "cutting him in two, so that his feet had gone to the east and his arms to the west", according to the report of a certain Dahhak ibn Abd Allah al-Mishraqi.
 At the same time, a Kufan soldier named Sharik ibn Hudayr al-Taghlibi had attacked and killed Husayn ibn Numayr, mistaking the latter for Ubayd Allah.
 Shurahbil ibn Dhi'l Kala' was also killed, as was another of Ubayd Allah's lieutenants, Rabi'a ibn al-Mukhariq al-Ghanawi.
 Ibn al-Ashtar's troops seized the Umayyad camp and pursued their defeated army to the river.
 More Umayyad troops drowned in the Khazir River than were slain in battle.